cschladetsch/SatSim1/Readme.md

 # Satellite Communications API

-Technical assignment for application as Team Lead in Simulation.

 A C++17 library for determining satellite-to-point transmission visibility, accounting for satellite movement, beam direction, and planet occlusion.

 ## System Architecture Overview